Green Homes Grant: Privacy Notice

 - East Lindsey District Council

-- The Department for Business, Energy and Industrial Strategy (BEIS) and its contractors for delivery, administration and evaluation of the scheme, statistical, research and fraud prevention purposes.
+- The Department for Energy Security and Net Zero (DESNZ) and its contractors for delivery, administration and evaluation of the scheme, statistical, research and fraud prevention purposes.

 - Ofgem and delivery partners of central and local government home energy schemes such as the Energy Company Obligation and Renewable Heat Incentive